-Identify any rare or endangered flora species as determined by current information from the Nova Scotia Department of Natural Resource, Wildlife Division, that are typically found in the area.
-Also identify any potential habitat for rare and endangered flora species, including old growth forests.
+8.8.1 Identify the species of flora as determined by current information from the Nova Scotia Department of Natural Resources, Wildlife Division, that are typically found in the area.
+Identify any flora species at risk found in the area, as well as any potential habitat for these flora species, including old growth forests.